DoanCV/DoanCV/README.md

 - 📫 How to reach me:
 <br> **LinkedIn**: https://www.linkedin.com/in/briandoan-profile/
 <br> **Discord**: #66daysofdata server (guess who I am...)
-<br> **Medium**: Page coming soon! <br> <br> Check out this article from the data science community as a trailer for the style that I plan to blog with... https://rebrand.ly/ckds1ud
+<br> **Medium**: Page coming soon! <br> <br> Check out this article about my progress from the data science community as a trailer for the style that I plan to blog with... https://rebrand.ly/ckds1ud

 <!---
 DoanCV/DoanCV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.